Sharda University Admissions 2025

 (4) Peter Mundi

 Solution - The effectiveness of India's communication infrastructure in the fourteenth century impressed Ibn Battuta.
-He described the postal system as allowing merchants to not only convey information and remit credit over long distances but also to ship things on short notice.
+He described the postal system as allowing merchants to convey information, remit credit over long distances, and ship things on short notice.

 Choose the correct answer from the options given below :